brianglass/english_bible/README.md

 # English Bible
-This package provides a simple Go-based tool for looking up passages of scripture:
+This package provides a simple Go-based tool for looking up passages of scripture.
+It presently uses the King James Version, otherwise known as the Authorized Version, and includes books often referred to as deuterocanonical or apocryphal.

 ```golang
     if bibledb, e = sql.Open("sqlite3", "english.db"); e != nil {